viezel/napp.alloy.adapter.restsql/README.md

 ### ETag

 This feature will only work if your server supports ETags.
 If you have no idea what this is, then consult your server admin.
-Start be enabling this feature in the model config, like the following:
+Start by enabling this feature in the model config, like the following:

 	config: {
 		...